title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 For example, this is how https://ghostnet.tzkt.io/ shows the tokens in the contract, on the "Tokens" tab.
 Because the contract is FA2-compatible, the block explorer automatically shows information about the tokens:

-The TzKT block explorer, showing the token in the contract
+The TzKT block explorer is showing the token in the contract

 Now the application can mint NFTs.
 In the next section, you display the NFTs on a catalog page.